Brett Davey - Acting City Planner

 Nick Vass-Bowen returned to Ipswich City Council in 2008 and was appointed to the position of Strategic Planning Manager in 2010.

-Nicole Yiannou has operated in the role of Finance and Business Support Supervisor since October 2010 within the Planning and Development Department.
-Nicole's role is to manage the budget, fees and charges, support the department in relation to information systems and general financial functions of the Planning and Development Department.
+Nicole Yiannou has worked in the Planning and Development Department since 2010 and has recently been appointed to the Business Support Manager role.
+Nicole's role is to manage the Business Support Branch, business improvements, budget, fees and charges, support the department in relation to business systems and other business support functions of the Planning and Development Department.

 Nicole studied at the Queensland University of Technology and graduated with a Bachelor of Business (Accountancy) in 2009.